mbailey/promcom/docker-compose-review.md

 1. The 'links' directive in Prometheus service should be removed as it's deprecated
 2. Version 3.8 is appropriate for current needs
-3. Review the Grafana user ID (104) to ensure it matches your security requirements
+3. Grafana now handles non-root user configuration automatically